Pristinailurus

-Pristinailurus bristoli is a fossil species in the carnivoran family Ailuridae, well-represented in the Hemphillian deposits at the Gray Fossil Site in Gray, Tennessee.
-It was significantly larger than the living Ailurus but probably possessed a weaker bite.
-Males appear to have been as much as twice the size of females.
+Pristinailurus bristoli is a fossil species in the carnivoran family Ailuridae.
+It is well-represented in the Hemphillian-aged deposits at the Gray Fossil Site in Gray, Tennessee.
+It was significantly larger than the living Ailurus, but probably possessed a comparatively weaker bite.
+P. bristoli was sexually dimorphic, as males appeared to have been up to twice the size of females.